 What qualifications do you have to teach my child?

 If you see a tutor advertising to teach your child something, be it English, Maths, or any subject, you will be assuming they are qualified to teach it.
 But are they?
 In a totally unregulated industry there is nothing to stop anyone taking your money to teach your child without having a qualification to their name.
 Are you happy to pay good money for that?

 Do not be afraid to ask what qualifies them to teach this subject.
 Having a degree in the subject or a closely-associated subject is a very good indicator that they can teach it and will have the knowledge required.
 However, you may also want someone with a teaching qualification.
-To be honest, if they have a good degree and experience in the subject a tutor can almost certainly teach it well, with expertise, flair and confidence, but this will be your choice.
+You will certainly want someone who has experience teaching the subject and is familiar with the qualification.
+If you are not sure – ask them or the agency to confirm it.

 We have a client who only wants tutors with a Post Graduate Certificate in Education or an Education Degree.
 That is absolutely their prerogative and we can always help.
 We have another client who is clear that he only wants tutors who are Examiners in their subject to tutor his children.
 This is a big ask, but luckily we have a number of Examiners on our books, so we have been able to help.
 The key message here is to decide what level of qualification you are looking for when you approach someone to work with your child.

 How many years experience as a private tutor do you have?